curtisbarnard/BANKI/BANKI.md

 ### Node
 - [x] What is Node.js?
 Where can you use it?
-	- Node.js is a single-threaded, open-source, cross-platform runtime environment used to build server side and networking applications.
-IT uses event-driven, non-blocking I/O architecture, which makes it efficient and suitable for real-time applications.
+	- Node.js is a single-threaded, open-source, cross-platform runtime environment used to build server-side and networking applications.
+It uses event-driven, non-blocking I/O architecture, which makes it efficient and suitable for real-time applications.
 - [ ] Why use Node.js?
 	- **Explanation:**
 	- **Use:**